rodlourenco/delphi/README.md

 Delphi libraries and helpers
 ============================

-The main goal is to share useful code that help other to solve usual problems
+The main goal is to share solutions that we create for problems that we do not find a satisfactory and open-source solution.

 DirWatcher
 ----------

-Library to watch changes in a directory tree
+Library to monitor a directory tree and fire an event when any changes occur